OreOliciouZ/MotD.md/Empyrion.md

 Reset every day

+## Chat Commands

+For more commands please visit our [Discord](https://discord.gg/asRaJG9zCc)

 ## Support

-For more commands pls visit our Discord https://discord.gg/asRaJG9zCc

-If u experience any kind of problems or need any help pls dont hesitate to contact us ms.missingstars@gmail.com
+If you experience any kind of problems or need any help please dont hesitate to contact us ms.missingstars@gmail.com